WProbot/php-censor/docs/en/configuring_project.md

 * Option `binary_path` sets default binary path for all plugins (It may be overloaded by the plugin option `priority_path`).
 For example: `binary_path: /usr/local/bin`.

-* Option `prefer_symlink` allows to use symlinks as a source build path.
+* Option `prefer_symlink` allows using symlinks as a source build path.
 The option works only for local build source (`LocalBuild`).

 * Option `build_priority: N` builds of a project with a higher value (like 1500) are handled after builds of projects